imjihuan/fuego/docs/rst_src/Test_Specs_and_Plans.rst

 respectively.

-Fuego also includes some test-specific test plans (for the Functional.bc and Functional.hello_world tests), but these are there more as examples to show how the test plan and spec system works, than for any real utility.
+Fuego also includes some test-specific test plans (for the ``Functional.bc`` and ``Functional.hello_world`` tests), but these are there more as examples to show how the test plan and spec system works, than for any real utility.

-A test plan is specified by a file in JSON format, that indicates the test plan name, and for each test to which it applies, the specs which should be used for that test, when run with this plan.
-The test plan file should have a descriptive name starting with 'testplan_' and ending in the suffix '.json', and the file must be placed in the ``engine/overlays/testplans`` directory.
+A test plan is specified by a file in JSON format, that indicates the test plan name, and a list of tests.
+For each test, it also lists the specs which should be used for that test, when run with this plan.
+The test plan file should have a descriptive name starting with 'testplan_' and ending in the suffix '.json', and the file must be placed in the ``overlays/testplans`` directory.

 Example
 =============